AntAptive/Syncify/README.md

 # Syncify
 An open-source "Now Playing" widget that displays what you're currently playing on Spotify®.

-Syncify can also display information from any platform using [Syncify's API](https://github.com/AntAptive/Syncify/wiki/API#apisetsong).
+Syncify can also display information from any virtually media player via SMTC (see [Data Sources](#data-sources)) or manually by using [Syncify's API](https://github.com/AntAptive/Syncify/wiki/API#apisetsong).

 **NOTE:** Syncify currently only works with songs, not podcasts or audiobooks.
 This isn't planned, but contributions are welcome!